Two-fluid modeling of heat transfer in flows of dense suspensions: Governing equations of the TFM

 \subsection{Heat transfer and energy equations}

-To succinctly describe how we incorporate heat transfer within a TFM, it is most convenient to express each phase's energy equation using a mixed formulation with their enthalpies, internal energies, and temperatures:
+To succinctly describe how we incorporate heat transfer within the TFM, it is most convenient to express each phase's energy equation using a mixed formulation with their enthalpies, internal energies, and temperatures:

 where the stagnation (or ``total'') enthalpies $H_{p,f} = \mathfrak{h}_{p,f} + \tfrac{1}{2}|\bm{u}_{p,f}|^2$ have been introduced for convenience from the specific enthalpies $\mathfrak{h}_{p,f}$ of the phases.
 Note that the internal energy of each phase is $\mathfrak{e}_{p,f} = \mathfrak{h}_{p,f} - p/\rho_{f,p}$.
 In equations~\eqref{eq::energy_p} and \eqref{eq::energy_f}, $K_h$ is the (volumetric, \si{\watt\per\meter\tothe{3}\per\kelvin}) inter-phase heat transfer coefficient to be modeled; $\alpha_{f}=k_{f}/(\rho_{f}C_{p,f})$ and $\alpha_{p}=k_{p}/(\rho_{p}C_{p,p})$ are the phases' thermal diffusivities, with $k_{p}$, $k_{f}$ and $C_{p,p}$, $C_{p,f}$ being their thermal conductivities and specific heats, respectively; $T_{p}$ and $T_{f}$ are the phases' individual temperature fields.
 In Eqs.~\eqref{eq::energy_p} and \eqref{eq::energy_f}, we have neglected viscous dissipation (unlike previous work \citep{Dbouk2018HeatSimulation}).
 This assumption will be justified upon specifying the flow conditions in Section~\ref{sec:RAndD} below.
 Also, there are no volumetric sources of heat present or work done by gravitational forces.
 Work done by buoyancy is not considered in the energy equation in present work, as buoyancy was found to have marginal effects in flows similar to those studied herein \citep{Dbouk2018HeatSimulation}.